 As an independent artist, Jermaine Dolly went from a viral social media sensation to #1 on the Billboard charts.
 His new album The Dolly Express, has released a fresh new sound –turning the heads of those in gospel and secular music arenas.
 He’s a worshiper with an incomparable swag who presents music for the soul.

 His journey started from a mix tape, entitled Dollyology which was a groundbreaking yet underground music project.
-In 2015, Dolly released the single “You,” which awarded him over 300 invitations which introduced his music to thousands.
+In 2015, Dolly released the single “You,” which awarded him over 300 invitations to perform at various venues.

 As a result, his latest hit “Come and Knock On My Door,” was a top ten hit on Billboard this year.
 Prior to this success, his first single “You” made it to #1 on the Billboard’s Gospel charts.